geggabyte/Telegramm-Reddit/README.md

 This is telegramm bot for reposting from reddit.

+File `subreddits.cfg` should be filled with subreddits from which app will grab posts.
+Subreddists should be without `r/` and sepparated by new line.
+Additionally for "convenience" you can use # as a comments.

-To properly utilize you will need to create `.cfg` file near `main.py` with following content:
+To run the programm you will need to create `.cfg` file near `main.py` with following content:

 ```
 {